CombeeMike/shadcn-ui-lib/README.md

 - Create Notion project page
 - Create git project
 - Somehow expose `lucide-react`, `tailwind` etc. to consumers without them having to install it

+# Things to mention in readme

+- Fonts & font defintion in tailwind.config is provided by consumer